 Jamie and Jack showed classic signs of arthritis; stiffness when rising, limping after exertion.
 Leo’s early symptoms were quite different.
 He began slipping even when standing.
 Because Jack developed severe problems with his paw pads getting paper-thin, I first checked Leo’s feet.
 They looked fine.
 We googled it: can be due to arthritis.
 His vet explained: even slight movement isn’t easy with stiff joints so there can be a loss of balance.
 Slipping, if not falling, can be the result.

-I read in “A Case History of Maggie” that the elderly Golden Retriever could no longer squat to do her business and would do it while continuing to walk.
+I read “A Case History of Maggie” (sorry, link is gone at Senior Dogs Project).
+Maggie, an elderly Golden Retriever, could no longer squat to do her business and would do it while continuing to walk.
 I hadn’t thought of that being connected to arthritis in the back legs but it makes sense.
 Restlessness, moving from place to place to sleep, can mean arthritic pain.
 All these may be less obvious signs of osteoarthritis.

 Our present dogs came to help all of us, including the cats, fill the void created by Jack’s death.
 They have done that and more, but our happy, very silly boy is never forgotten.